-A = EPBC conservation significance (Extinct, Critically Endangered, Endangered and Vulnerable V = Victorian Conservation significance (extinct; endangered, vulnerable, gare and Poorly known (PDE 2005, Advisory) (et).
+A = EPBC conservation significance (Extinct, Critically Endangered, Endangered and Vulnerable V = Victorian Conservation significance (extinct; endangered, vulnerable, rare and Poorly known (DSE 2005 - Advisory List).

-(DSE 2005 -- Advisory List).
 O = Origin (indigenous or exotic)

 Dwarf Galaxias and Australian grayling may navigate the upper reaches of Traralgon Creek but it is doubtful if they would occupy this section of Wades Creek due to the extensive habitat modification.